Health in Switzerland: Legal pills

 An estimated 350,000 people in Switzerland are addicted to sleeping pills.
 As of a 2022 study, a quarter of the Swiss use painkillers.
 Overall, the study found 55% Swiss respondents had taken medication in the last week.

 Alcoholism

 According to official statistics, the percentage of adults drinking alcohol every day has decreased by 50% over the past 25 years, from 20% to 11%.
 Overall, 82% of the population regularly drinks alcoholic beverages.
 In 2016, Swiss hospitals treated 11,500 people for alcohol poisoning; about half of the patients were diagnosed as alcoholics.
 Among those who seek help to quit drinking, the average age is 46; 70% are male.
+Sixteen percent of the population exhibits consumption that poses a medium or high risk to health.

+As of 2025, the Swiss Federal Commission on Alcohol-Related Problems recommends that men consume no more than two alcoholic drinks per day, compared to one for women.
+However, the World Health Organization (WHO) now believes that alcohol consumption is never safe for health, regardless of the quantity.

+In 2026, Swiss President Guy Parmelin (himself a winemaker by trade) has stirred controversy by saying that people should “drink more” in response to the decrease in wine consumption in Switzerland.

 Smoking

-Between 2008 and 2018, the percentage of smokers has remained stable at around 27%.
+Between 2008 and 2018, the percentage of smokers has remained stable at around 27%; which is significantly above the European average.
+Despite its harmful health effects, including cancer, Switzerland has not ratified the global convention on tobacco control because of strong pro-tobacco lobbies in the country (2025).

 Communicable diseases

 HIV/AIDS

 By the end of 2020, Switzerland had 236 registered HIV new infections (about a third fewer than in 2019, partly because of the COVID-19 pandemic).
 In 2018, 17,000 people were infected with HIV/AIDS according to official statistics.